andrew/ultimate-awesome/README.md

 - [awesome-arts](https://github.com/Spacial/awesome-arts) - Awesome Arts is a collection of arts links and stuff.
 - [awesome-gideros](https://github.com/stetso/awesome-gideros) - A curated list of awesome Gideros resources, classes and tips.
 - [awesome-ps2](https://github.com/terremoth/awesome-ps2) - Awesome PlayStation 2 Apps and Homebrews.
+- [awesome-rspack](https://github.com/web-infra-dev/awesome-rspack) - A curated list of awesome things related to Rspack, Rsbuild and Rspress.
 - [awesome-webflow](https://github.com/aleksandarbasara/awesome-webflow) - A curated list of awesome Webflow tutorials, templates, websites, and other resources.
 - [awesome-starknet-security](https://github.com/amanusk/awesome-starknet-security) - A curated list of awesome Starknet Security Resources.
 Tools, audits, CTFs and more.
 - [awesome-feature-flag-management](https://github.com/andrewdmaclean/awesome-feature-flag-management) - A curated list of awesome resources related to feature flagging & management 🚩.